VjOnWeb/JAVA-Practice-questions/README.md

 68. WAP to Join Two Lists .
 69. WAP to Convert the ArrayList to an array and vice versa
 70. WAP to Get Current Working Directory
-71. WAP to Convert Map (HashMap) to List
+71. WAP to Convert Map (HashMap) to List.
 72. WAP to Convert Array to Set (HashSet) and Vice-Versa .
 73. WAP to Convert Byte Array to Hexadecimal .
-74. WAP to Create String from Contents of a File
+74. WAP to Create String from Contents of a File .
 75. WAP to Append Text to an Existing File
 76. WAP to Convert a Stack Trace to a String
 77. WAP to Convert File to byte array and Vice-Versa